Shiandow/shiandow.github.io/_posts/2023-10-24-putting-the-relational-back-in-relational-databases.md

 Figure 4.
 A function from a set of 4 points to a set of 3 points.
 The domain (set of inputs) and codomain (set of outputs) are delimited by dashed lines.
 </figure>

 The relevant database concept is a table with a primary key, which is precisely the constraint needed to turn a relation into a function.
 It is also common to keep track of the possible outputs of each function.
 If $X$ is the set of inputs of a function and its outputs are in $Y$ then this is denoted $f: X \to Y$.
-In databases this is done by specifying a foreign key, which ensure that the output falls within a certain range.
+In databases this is done by specifying a foreign key, which ensures that the output falls within a certain range.

 The nice thing about functions is that they compose nicely.
 If there are two functions $f: X \to Y$ and $g:Y \to Z$ then they can be combined into a new relation $g \circ f: X \to Z$ which maps $x$ to $g(f(x))$.
 This new relation is also a function.
 Making this work seamlessly is precisely why it's so useful to keep track of the possible inputs and outputs.